adithyaiyer1999/adithyaiyer1999.github.io/_posts/2022-3-23-BooksIloved.md

  Too cliche, but I actually loved this.
 Totally changes the way you think.

 6. Think Again - Adam Grant
  Adam Grant is an incredible writer, so had to make space for his best book according to me.
 It tells you that the age old idea of sticking to your principles passed on through generations is proper BS.
-He is very academic in his writing, but backs up his points with data brilliantly.
+He is very academic in his writing, and backs up his points with data brilliantly.

 # Autobiographies/Biographies